RedHatNordicsSA/ansible-roadshow/labs/lab-3/lab-3.md

 In order to ensure that you don't end up with a large unmaintainable yaml-file, the lead architect of your company has decided that you must structure your playbook using [roles](http://docs.ansible.com/ansible/latest/playbooks_reuse_roles.html).
 Roles is a way to structure your playbook around different aspects of your configuration.
 In this case, you will make a role for your wildfly application and only apply that role to your wildflyservers.

-In *$WORK_DIR* create a new folder called *lab3*.
-Furthermore copy the jar file to a binary folder.
+In *$WORK_DIR* copy the jar file to a binary folder.

 ```
-$mkdir -p $WORK_DIR/lab3/binaries
+$mkdir -p $WORK_DIR/binaries
-$cp $LAB_DIR/labs/lab-3/lab-files/binaries/example-jaxrs-war-swarm.jar $WORK_DIR/lab3/binaries
+$cp $LAB_DIR/labs/lab-3/lab-files/binaries/example-jaxrs-war-swarm.jar $WORK_DIR/binaries
 ```

 Create the rest of the structure for creating the playbook

 ```
-$cd $WORK_DIR/lab3
+$cd $WORK_DIR
 $mkdir -p roles/wildflyapp/files
 $mkdir roles/wildflyapp/tasks
 ```

-In the folder *$WORK_DIR/lab3/roles/wildflyapp/tasks* create a file named main.yml.
+In the folder *$WORK_DIR/roles/wildflyapp/tasks* create a file named main.yml.
 This file will contain the tasks needed to configure the wildfly application on the server.
 Paste the following into the file:

 ```
 ---